pyfisch/rfcs/text/0000-crate-name-transfer.md

    crate name for now, but we can leave this request open if you want and revisit the decision in the future.

-The Responsible Party is encouraged to respond to requests in a timely manner, but realistically they will respond when they have time and mental energy available.
+The team is encouraged to respond to requests in a timely manner, but realistically they will respond when they have time and mental energy available.